 About Alpha College

-Alpha College is an approved training centre for the ACELS/QQI Certificate in English Language Teaching (CELT) and has a staff of highly qualified, experienced and motivated teacher trainers who train prospective ELT teachers year-round.
-They are also practising teachers of English, experienced in using up-to-date methods with learners at all levels of language learning.
-In addition Alpha College has been providing in-service training courses for teachers from overseas for the last 16 years.
+Alpha College has a staff of highly qualified, experienced and motivated teacher trainers who are also practising teachers of English, experienced in using up-to-date methods with learners at all levels of language learning.
+In addition Alpha College has been providing in-service training courses for teachers from overseas for the last 18 years.

 - Management and Administration